TerminatorJ/GNL_Scorer/README.md

 ```Bash
 export PATH=your_path/cal_deltaG/oligoarrayaux-3.8/bin :$PATH
 ```
+Then you can use the hybrid-ss-min directly

 An examlple script was shown in the test.py and the fasta file was used as demo sequence for the test!

-There are tow modes for you to use this software:
+There are two modes for you to use this software:
 1)If your want to input sevearl sequences run like below:
 In your own python script write ".py" as :
  ```python